Nenkai/gt-modding-hub/docs/ps3/textures.md

 # Image Editing

-PS3-era and even GTPSP uses "TXS3" which stands for TextureSet3 as an image format, which is pretty much just DDS.
+PS3-era and even GTPSP uses [TXS3](../formats/texture/img_txs3_textureset3.md) for its image format, which is pretty much just DDS.

 [TXS3Converter](https://github.com/Nenkai/TXS3Converter/releases) can convert standard images (.png, .jpg, etc) into that format.
 Download it and extract it.

 !!! warning "TexConv"
     You'll also need to download and place [TeXConv](https://github.com/microsoft/DirectXTex/releases) in the same folder.
 It is used by TXS3Converter to convert images into DDS first.

-Most of the textures in the game are located in the `piece` global folder, and in `GPB` containers.
+Most of the textures in the game are located in the `piece` global folder, and in [`GPB`](../formats/adhoc/gpb_gpbdata.md) containers.

+---

 ## .img to .png